Preparing your first release

 If your team has a static release branch or a single, trunk-style branch, a new release record will be created by Runway automatically as soon as new commits are detected past your previous release's tag.

-During the setup process, you define a feature affiliation pattern that allows Runway to map tickets in your project management system to a particular release.
+During the setup process, you define a that allows Runway to map tickets in your project management system to a particular release.
 A new release record will be created in Runway if it detects a ticket with a matching feature affiliation pattern, but no matching release record yet exists for that version.

 You can always choose to manually prepare a release in Runway using the "Prepare release" button on the releases timeline.
 You will be prompted to enter a version, choose a release pilot, and optionally set target dates for kickoff, submission, and release (depending on your platform).

-One of Runway's handy automations will automatically create the next-up release in your app's release timeline as soon as your current release is kicked off.
+One of Runway's handy will automatically create the next-up release in your app's release timeline as soon as your current release is kicked off.